top of page

 There are some similarities between a consumer proposal and bankruptcy.
 They are both forms of relief from debt, and they both offer legal protection from creditors.

-Both require a Licensed Insolvency Trustee (LIT), who is free to speak to, to weigh in their expertise.
+Both require a Licensed Insolvency Trustee (LIT), which are free to speak to, to weigh in their expertise.
 You can ask how the process works and ask their opinion on which option would be better for your situation.
 It is good to ask their opinion because, while there are similarities, there are significant differences, too.

 Consumer Proposal vs. Bankruptcy: The Difference

 A significant difference is how each will affect your assets.
-If you file a bankruptcy, you must surrender any non-exempt assets to the Trustee for the benefit of your creditors.
+If you go bankrupt, in exchange for getting rid of your debt, you must surrender assets.

 Other important differences include the cost, the agreement’s duration, the impact on your credit score, and the minimum amount of debt required for each.
 Here is a specific breakdown of the requirements for each.